 Day 8-13 - Sea & Sun

-Travel from Taroudant up the winding coast road to Essaouira to relax for 4 days.
+Travel from Taroudant up the winding roads to Essaouira to relax, with a 5 nights stay on the coast.
 You can stay in one of the riads in the centre of Essaouira or somewhere like Rebali Riads on the beach some 20 minutes to the south of town.
 There is loads to do in Essaouira: camel trekking or quad-biking on the massive beaches, loads of watersports and the town itself has fabulous souks and loads of places to eat.
 You have now seen a big slice of Morocco and Moroccan life and will feel very at home in Essaouira.
 The trip then finishes with the transfer back to Marrakech airportAccommodation

 Cost for the 12 nights/13 days is £990 per person based on 2 people sharing or £785 per person for a group of 4 or more.
 It includes all transport (private air-conditioned vehicle with English-speaking driver) and accommodation on B&B basis plus half board for 3 nights in the desert and also a short camel ride.
 All prices correct at the price of writing – please ask for an exact quote and as with all Fleewinter itineraries it is infinitely variable to suit your exact requirements.

 - Hotel accommodation on B&B basis & 3 nights on Half Board basis

 - Private transfers (air-conditioned vehicle)